Westcoast Child Care Resource Centre

 Administration & Management for Child Care

-Our 40-hour Administration & Management for Child Care: Instructor-Guided online course and our self-paced 12-hour Administation and Management for Child Care: Self-Guided online course, are now open for registration in the EYPDHub.
-Enroll in the 40-hour course to take advantage of the professional development $500 bursary available until 2024.
+Our 40-hour Administration & Management for Child Care (AMCC) Instructor-Guided online course and our self-paced 12-hour AMCC Self-Guided online course are now open for registration.
+Enroll in the 40-hour course for only $100 to take advantage of the professional development $500 bursary available until 2027.

 WCCRC Services For Professionals